 While there might be some truth in it, it sends the wrong message to the children.
 Don’t create a connection between weight and success, instead, try focusing on boosting his self-confidence.
 You might get a whole lot further with it and not just in sports.

-Checking the kid’s weight too late: Always check the weight of a child a few days in advanced.
-If you see that the weight is very close to the limit you can adjust the meals’ size and content to influence the weight gently.
+Checking the kid’s weight too late: Always check the weight of a child a few days in advance.
+If you see that the weight is very close to the limit you can adjust the meals content to influence the weight gently.